aroonsekar/expo-camera-modal/README.md

   const handlePictureTaken = (uri) => {
     console.log('Image captured at:', uri);
     setProfilePicture(uri);
-    // The modal closes itself, but it's good practice to sync state setModalVisible(false);
+    // The modal closes itself, so we just need to sync our state setModalVisible(false);
   };